hanjustin/Backend-Concepts-Study-Notes/README.md

 # Databases - Fundamentals
 ## Relational
 ### Fundamentals

+* **Key:** What makes the row unique and separates from other rows.
+Key is a 'type of index'.
+Key should be:
+    * Unique
+    * Never changing
+    * Never `Null`

+* **Natural Key:** Unique identifier not artificially generated. i.e. email in User table.
+No need to have a separate col for keys.

 #### Terminologies
 * **Entity:** What we store.
 (Like object class)
 * **Attribute:** Things about the entity (Like object property)
 * **DBMS:** Database Management System.
 Allow Filter/search data using query
 * **Query:** Filter/search on data
 * **SQL:** Data Manipulation Language DML, Data Define Language, DDL

 <!-- ## Non-relational